-Data Assumptions: Upon advice from the TCRS representatives whenever we encountered a discrepancy between service values reported for this valuation and service expected based on date of hire and the value used in the previous valuation graded to 3.44% at age 70 (with 4.00% weighted average).
+Data Assumptions: Upon advice from the TCRS representatives whenever we encountered a graded to 3.44% at age 70 (with 4.00% weighted average).

 (if any), expected value was used.

 Salary Increases: Assumed salary increases are the same as used by TCRS: 8.72% at age 20 before and after retirement.
 The mortality rates employed in this valuation are taken from the RP-2014 Healthy Participant Mortality Table for preretirement mortality and the RP-2014 Mortality Table for Annuitants for non-disabled post-retirement mortality, with mortality improvement projected to all future years using Scale MP-2016.
 Post-retirement tables are Blue Collar and adjusted with a 2% load for males and a -3% load for females.